Tanze1/Assignment3/README.md

 </configuration>

 Configure HDFS
-Create two folders, one for the name node directory and another for the data directory.
+Create two folders, one for the namenode directory and another for the data directory.
 The following are the two created folders in this example:

 C:\Users\Anthony\Documents\cp-master\hadoop-3.2.1\data\dfs\namespace_logs
 C:\Users\Anthony\Documents\cp-master\hadoop-3.2.1\data\dfs\data